 An 1837 description of Ayr and neighbouring areas, including a listing of the key personalities of the town, is given in this extract from Pigot's Directory for Ayrshire.
-The transcript was provided by Keith Muirhead from the Sunshine Coast of Queensland.
+The transcript was provided by Keith Muirhead from Queensland.

 A note on a fragment of the history of the Ayr Grammar School.

 Close by Ayr lies Alloway, the birthplace of Scotland's premier poet which is easily reached from Ayr town centre.
 Alloway was created as a quoad sacra parish within the original Ayr parish in the late 19th century.

 - The transcription of the section for Ayr from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.